-On July 3, 2018, we closed on an underwritten public offering of 181,941 shares of common stock, for gross proceeds of \$5.4 million.
-Net proceeds totaled approximately \$4.6 million after deducting the underwriting discounts and commissions and other costs associated with the offering.
-See Note 6 to the consolidated financial statements in Part II, Item 8 of this Annual Report on Form 10-K for information regarding the Warrant Reprice Agreements and adjustment of the conversion price of the Series F Preferred Stock in connection with the July 2018 offering.
+On January 28, 2020, we closed on an underwritten public offering of 6,046,367 shares of common stock, 11,517,269 shares of Series H Preferred Stock and warrants to purchase 17,563,636 shares of Common Stock, which included the full exercise of the underwriter's over-allotment option, for gross proceeds of approximately \$9.66 million.
+Net proceeds totaled approximately \$8.6 million after deducting the underwriting discounts and commissions and other costs associated with the offering.
+See Note 13 to the consolidated financial statements in Part II, Item 8 of this Annual Report on Form 10-K.